jingtaozhan/disentangled-retriever/README.md

 *Note: Our code also supports training and evaluating vanilla neural ranking models!*

 ## Example usage:

+Here is an example about using disentangled dense retrieval for ranking.
+The REM is generic, while the DAM is domain-specifically trained to mitigate the domain shift.
+The two modules are assembled during inference.
 ```python
 from transformers import AutoConfig, AutoTokenizer
 from disentangled_retriever.dense.modeling import AutoDenseModel